SumitkCodes/HeartDiseaseApp/README.md

-# ❤️ Heart Disease Prediction App
+# ❤️ CardioSense A Real-Time Heart Disease Detection and Risk Assessment

 **"Can a handful of numbers really tell us something about your heart?"**
 Turns out—yes, they can.
 With the right data and models, we can make meaningful predictions that could help save lives.